 (iii) How the entity determines whether previously reported emissions should be restated.

-(c) The categorization of emissions attributable to material types of emissions included in the GHG statement.
-As noted in paragraph A13, where the GHG statement includes the removal of GHGs that the entity would have otherwise emitted to the atmosphere, they are commonly reported in the GHG statement on a gross basis, that is, both the source and the sink are quantified in the GHG statement;
+(c) The categorization of emissions in the GHG statement.
+As noted in paragraph A14, where the GHG statement includes the removal of GHGs that the entity would have otherwise emitted to the atmosphere, both emissions and removals are commonly reported in the GHG statement on a gross basis, that is, both the source and the sink are quantified in the GHG statement;

-(d) A statement regarding the uncertainties relevant to the entity’s quantification of its emissions, including: their causes; how they have been addressed; their effects on the GHG statement; and, where the GHG statement includes Scope 3 emissions, an explanation of: (see paragraphs A36–A39)
+(d) A statement regarding the uncertainties relevant to the entity’s quantification of its emissions, including: their causes; how they have been addressed; their effects on the GHG statement; and, where the GHG statement includes Scope 3 emissions, an explanation of: (see paragraphs A31–A34)